kagg-design/woof-by-category/readme.txt

 3. Plugin filters (Size and Weight) on a "Quisquam" category page.

 == Changelog ==

+= 2.9.2 =
+* Fixed bug with auto_shortcode and additional taxonomies in woof widget.

 = 2.9.1 =
 * Fixed bug with distinguishing of widget and shortcode on the page